dair-iitd/symnet2/README.md

 Repo contains the code for UAI 2022 paper "**SymNet 2.0: Effectively handling Non-Fluents and Actions in Generalized Neural Policies for RDDL Relational MDPs**".

-For the predecessor version refer to [SymNet 1.0](https://github.com/dair-iitd/symnet)
 <hr />

 ### Libraries required: